heironimus/ruby-saml/README.md

 ## Why this is forked

-* Auth0 sends an invalid XML schema and this gem is very strict, so the only around the strict validation is to patch.
+* Auth0 sometimes sends an invalid XML schema and this gem is very strict, so the only way around the strict validation is to patch.
+  * It sends a Signature in the wrong place
+  * It leaves out Audience

 ## Updating from 1.3.x to 1.4.X